-After standing in line for upwards of an hour, signing a waiver, and swearing that you aren't epileptic, you're suddenly thrust into a jarring realm of strobe lights, psychosexual torment, and faceless people shouting orders at you.
+After standing in line for upwards of an hour, signing a waiver, and swearing that you aren't epileptic, you're suddenly thrust into a jarring realm of strobe lights, torment, and faceless people shouting orders at you.
 As odd as all that may seem, still stranger is the fact that you actually paid for all of this to be done to you.

 This is the Blackout haunted house - a horror attraction that's one of the scariest haunted houses in the world, and more of an endurance test than a haunted hayride.
 If you've ever wondered what it would be like to be taken against your will, or how long it would take for you to lose your mind while sitting alone in the dark with a bag over your head, then Blackout is just the thing for you.

 What is Blackout?
 Is it a haunted house?
 Is it an art project?
 Or is it a cruel experiment that pushes people to their breaking points?
 It’s all of these things.
-Participants in Blackout are jarred from their everyday lives and dehumanized as they run and crawl through a wasteland of terror populated with freaks who have been instructed to do whatever they can to break someone’s spirit.
+Participants in Blackout are jarred from their everyday lives and dehumanized as they run and crawl through a wasteland of terror populated with people who have been instructed to do whatever they can to break someone’s spirit.
 The one thing that Blackout is not is a standard haunted house.
 There are no ghosts, ghouls, or goblins.
 Quite often the most terrifying things inside are whatever you bring in with you.
 Are you still on board?

-The first red flag that should jump out at you is the fact that you have to sign a liability waiver before even entering.
+You have to sign a liability waiver before even entering.
 If you're going to take part in Blackout, you have to be okay with the performers touching you and physically interacting with you in whatever way that they please.

 You also have to say that you're not going to try to fight back at all.